-Return and disposal of undelivered parcels.
+Return and disposal of undelivered parcels

-- (2) Where under any such arrangement as above mentioned any outgoing parcel is returned to sender, there shall be charged upon such parcel and paid by the sender additional postage according to the rate chargeable under any such arrangement, and the parcel shall not be given up to the sender except upon payment of such additional postage and of all charges of any kind to which the parcel may have become liable under the provisions of these Rules or otherwise by the law of Brunei Darussalam or of any other country. - [3] Where under any such arrangement as above mentioned a parcel is not returned to the sender, or the sender or the addressee refuses or fails to pay the charges to which the parcel has become liable under these Rules or otherwise, the parcel may be dealt with or disposed of in such manner as the Postmaster General may in his discretion, direct or authorise. - (4) Where an incoming parcel cannot be delivered as originally addressed and under any such arrangement as above mentioned the name and address of a substituted addressee has been furnished by the sender, the parcel shall be forwarded to the substituted address subject to the following conditions - (a) where the substituted address is served from the same post office as the original address no new charge shall be made for the delivery of the parcel; and - (b) in any other case there shall be charged and paid by the addressee additional postage at the rate chargeable for transmission from the original to the substituted address. - 47.
-(1) Any parcel may be redirected from its original address or any substituted address within Brunei Darussalam to another address within Brunei Darussalam or to any country or place with which a parcel post from Brunei Darussalam is established, provided that no parcel exceeding ten kilogrammes in weight shall be redirected to a country or place which does not participate in the exchange of parcel exceeding that weight.
-In every case not covered by rule 46 (4) there shall be charged on such parcel in respect of such redirection additional postage according to the rates for the time being payable in respect of the transmission of a like parcel to the country or place to which it may be redirected.
+- 46. (1) Parcels which for any reason are undeliverable shall be dealt with in accordance with arrangements from time to time made by the Postmaster General or between the Postmaster General and the postal administration concerned. - (2) Where under any such arrangement any outgoing parcel is returned to sender, there shall be charged upon such parcel and paid by the sender additional postage according to the rate chargeable under any such arrangement, and the parcel shall not be given up to the sender except upon payment of such additional postage and of all charges of any kind to which the parcel may have become liable under the provisions of these Rules or otherwise by the law of Brunei Darussalam or of any other country. - (3) Where under any such arrangement a parcel is not returned to the sender, or the sender or the addressee refuses or fails to pay the charges to which the parcel has become liable under these Rules or otherwise, the parcel may be dealt with or disposed of in such manner as the Postmaster General may in his discretion direct or authorise. - (4) Where an incoming parcel cannot be delivered as originally addressed and under any such arrangement the name and address of a substituted addressee has been furnished by the sender, the parcel shall be forwarded to the substituted address subject to the following conditions - (a) where the substituted address is served from the same post office as the original address, no new charge shall be made for the delivery of the parcel; and - (b) in any other case, there shall be charged and paid by the addressee additional postage at the rate chargeable for transmission from the original address to the substituted address

-Redirection.
+Redirection